 There are two distinct strands to the work that Study Higher delivers across the four regions of Swindon, Buckinghamshire, Oxfordshire and Berkshire.
 These two strands are targeted outreach and the outreach hub.

 Our targeted outreach is for young people in school years 9 -13, who live in specific geographical areas across Berkshire, Buckinghamshire, Oxfordshire, and Swindon.
 These wards have been identified by our funders, the Office for Students, and we focus on areas where there is typically lower progression to higher education.

-Schools with a high percentage of these pupils are eligible for our extensive programme of activity - which includes support from one of our Higher Education Liaison Officers (HELOs) - to ensure the school is aware of outreach opportunities available and that activity is tailored to meet the needs of both the school and pupils.
-A list of these schools can be found here.
+Schools with a high percentage of target pupils are eligible for our extensive programme of activity, which includes support from one of our Higher Education Liaison Officers (HELOs).
+HELOs ensure that schools are aware of outreach opportunities available and that activity is tailored to meet the needs of both the school and pupils.

 We currently work intensively with 34 schools in these regions.
 To find out if you, your school and/or your child is eligible or for more information about our targeted outreach click here.

 The Outreach Hub support is also available to schools and colleges in the Buckinghamshire, Berkshire, Oxfordshire and Swindon regions.
 The outreach hub has two main strands: signposting and strategic engagement.

 The hub is a point of contact for all schools in the four regions.
 Teachers and advisors can contact the hub team to find out about the free outreach activity available to them.
 Our website also hosts details of all the local outreach and how to book, as well as resources and information for schools and colleges about HE.

 The hub works closely with HEIs, FE colleges, LEPs, careers hubs and other education providers to develop strategic collaborative activity and encourage effective and impactful collaboration.
 This work is especially focused on underrepresented groups such as care experienced students, young carers and service children.